 REGISTRATION_ADMINS A list with the same structure as the ADMINS Django setting containing names and emails.
 Approval emails will be sent to the emails defined here.
 If this setting is not set (or is empty), emails defined in ADMINS will be used.
+Optionally, this can be defined as a string with the path of a callable that returns a list of the same structure as the ADMINS setting.

-django-registration-redux Documentation, Release 2.5
+django-registration-redux Documentation, Release 2.7